NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

   * +12V on PIN 1
   * GND on PIN 2
   * SIGNALS on PIN 3 & PIN 4

+* When 2WD is pressed, aviation plug PIN 4 goes HIGH
+* When 4WD is pressed, aviation plug PIN 3 goes HIGH
 * Wires from Switch to Diff:

  * Aviation 1: Dark Blue on Diff (Yellow on connecting wire)